 As you can see, there’s no definitive answer to this question.
 The longevity of car waxes depends on various factors.

 How Long Do Car Waxes Last?

-As I already said, usually, car waxes last anywhere between four weeks and five months.
+As I already said, car waxes usually last between four weeks and five months.

 The main factor for car wax longevity is the wax type.
 As you may know, there are two main types of car waxes:

-Natural carnauba waxes usually last shorter than synthetic waxes.
-You can expect natural carnauba waxes to last anywhere from 4 weeks to 4 months.
+- Natural carnauba waxes: last shorter than synthetic waxes.
+You can expect them to last between 4 weeks to 4 months.

 Other Factors That Affect The Longevity of Car Waxes